rjeriomenko/BookMatcher/README.md

 # BookMatcher

-A fuzzy book search system that uses large language models to interpret messy, incomplete queries and match them to real books from the OpenLibrary API.
+A fuzzy book search system that uses one of three large language models (Gemini Flash Lite 2.5, Gemini Flash 2.5, OpenAI 4o Mini) to interpret messy, incomplete queries and match them to real books from the OpenLibrary API.
+The application handles queries with natural language descriptions, partial titles, misspellings, author names, and keywords.
+The user can speecify an LLM model and the temperature the LLM should use.

 **Live Demo:** https://book-matcher-rosy.vercel.app